oracle/soda-for-java/doc/Getting-started-example.md

 To compile and run SODA Java applications, you need the following jars:

 *    ojdbc6.jar that ships with Oracle Database 12.1.0.2.
-It can be downloaded from [this page](http://www.oracle.com/technetwork/database/features/jdbc/default-2280470.html).
+Download it from [this page](http://www.oracle.com/technetwork/database/features/jdbc/default-2280470.html).

 *    javax.json-1.0.4.jar.
-This is the JSR353 implementation, and it can be downloaded from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.0.4/javax.json-1.0.4.jar).
+This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.0.4/javax.json-1.0.4.jar).

 *    orajsoda.jar.
 The SODA jar.
+Download it [here](https://github.com/oracle/SODA-FOR-JAVA/releases/download/v1.0.0/orajsoda.jar).

 Compile and run testSODA.java, making sure the necessary jars are in the classpath.
 For example, assuming you're in the directory where the jars are located, do: